7 Types of Electrical Conduit

 Rigid metal conduit, or RMC, is heavy-duty galvanized steel tubing that is installed with threaded fittings.
 It is typically used outdoors to provide protection from damage and can also provide structural support for electrical cables, panels, and other equipment.
 RMC is sold in 10- and 20-foot lengths and has threads on both ends.

 Intermediate metal conduit, or IMC, is a thinner, lighter-weight version of rigid metal conduit and is approved for use in all of the same applications as RMC.
-Because IMC is lighter and easier to work with than RMC, it is used more commonly in new construction.
+Because IMC is lighter and easier to work with than RMC, it is more common in new construction.

 Electrical Metallic Tubing (EMT)

-Another example of a rigid electrical conduit is EMT, which is most commonly made of galvanized steel but can be aluminum.
+Another example of a rigid electrical conduit is EMT (electrical metal tubing), which is most commonly made of galvanized steel but can also be aluminum.
 EMT is also called "thin-wall" conduit because it is thin and lightweight, especially compared to RMC.
 EMT is rigid but can be bent with a simple tool called a conduit bender.
-EMT is installed with couplings and fittings that are secured with a setscrew or compression-type fastener.
-The tubing is not threaded like RMC is.
+EMT is installed with couplings and fittings that are secured with setscrew or compression-type fasteners.
+The tubing itself is not threaded as is RMC.
 Common sizes of EMT include 1/2-inch, 3/4-inch, and 1-inch.

 It is commonly used for exposed indoor wiring runs in residential and light commercial construction.
-It must be used with special watertight fittings to be used outdoors in exposed locations.
+If used outdoors in exposed locations, it must be used with special watertight fittings.

 Electrical Non-Metallic Tubing (ENT)

 Electrical nonmetallic tubing (ENT) is flexible corrugated plastic tubing that is moisture-resistant and flame-retardant.
 It is easy to bend and installs with snap-lock or glued plastic fittings.
-Unlike EMT, non-metallic tubing cannot be exposed, so it is commonly used inside walls.
-In addition to standard wood- or metal-frame walls, It can be installed inside a concrete block and can be covered with concrete.
-Due to the blue color of one common brand of this conduit, ENT is nicknamed "smurf tube."
+Unlike EMT, non-metallic tubing cannot installed in exposed locations, so it is commonly used inside walls.
+In addition to installation in standard wood- or metal-frame walls, ENT can be installed inside a concrete block and covered with concrete.
+Due to the blue color of one common brand of this conduit, ENT is nicknamed smurf tube.

 Flexible Metal Conduit (FMC and LFMC)